-We will still be able to re-use (See "Reusing terms" #10-11 above.) representations from data schemata, terminologies and ontologies that represent entities in the domain rather than information about the domain.
-The re-use of those will be done by representing the information content entity only.
-For example, for a diagnostic ICD 9 or 10 code we would represent a specific ICD 9 or ICD 10 code as an information content entity.
+The Task Force encourages re-use of (See "Reusing terms" #10-11 above.) representations from data schemata, terminologies and ontologies that represent entities in the domain rather than information about the domain.
+The re-use of those will be done by representing the ICE only.
+For example, for a diagnostic ICD-9 or ICD-10 code we would represent a specific ICD-9 or ICD-10 code as an information content entity.

 DISCUSSION

-The results provide a strong user-centered basis for proceeding with the remaining design and implementation activities for the PDDI minimal information model.
+The results provide a strong user-centered basis for proceeding with the remaining design and implementation activities for the PDDI minimum information model.
+The user stories (see Appendix D: Final User Stories) and information needs (see Appendix E: User information needs summary table) that the task for identified will guide the scope and implementation of the four artifacts that the Task Force will create to demonstrate the minimum information model.
 A large set of information needs were derived from the use cases and user stories.
-Being a minimum information model, the tasks force’s goal will not be to cover all of these information needs.
-For example, some information needs, such as patient lab results and clinician knowledge, are highly context dependant.
-However, the model should make it clear which specific local information (such as a patient lab value) would influence whether or not to trigger a PDDI alert.
+Being a minimum information model, the tasks force’s goal will not be to cover all information needs.
+For example, some needs, such as patient lab results and clinician knowledge, are highly context dependent.
+However, the model should make it clear which specific local information (such as a patient lab value) would influence whether to trigger a PDDI alert.
 This is important so that implementers can easily adapt PDDI CDS to the local environment.

 More than a dozen PDDIs are now represented using detailed decision trees.
-Three medication reconciliation use cases include mention of PDDIs for which the task force has developed decision trees.
+The Task Force will represent all of these decision trees using the minimum information model.
+Three medication reconciliation use cases (see Appendix F: Medication Reconciliation Use Cases) include mention of PDDIs for which the Task Force task force has developed decision trees.
 Combined, these artifacts provide a concrete focal point that will be useful for demonstrating how serializations of PDDIs written in the PDDI minimum information data model will support a clinically important task.
 While the specific demonstration cases will be described in an interest group note that follows this one, we can provide an overview here.

 Demonstration example 1 : HL7 FHIR to support SMART on FHIR CDS